aryanblouria/ParallelNewsSearch/Readme.md

 ## About
 Searching by keywords in News Articles becomes quite a necessity given the importance of time taken to search the right topic for a reader.
 With a search tool for News Articles, the reader could just search for the right articles with important information hassle free.
-With this project we plan to implement a search tool for Indian News Articles (using a news articles dataset taken from the Internet), based on multithreading with the help of OpenMP
+With this project we implemented a search tool for Indian News Articles (using a news articles dataset taken from the Internet), based on multithreading with the help of OpenMP

 ## Data